bartttiii/ADC-Account-Creator-EU/README.md

 1. Info:
 - Written on Python 2
 - Minor changes from orginal script.
 Writes to .txt.
 Can add other option to write to.
 DM me on twitter @backdoorcook
-- Requirements : Modules : requests , BeautifulSoup4 , GmailDotEmailGenerator
+- Requirements: Modules, requests, BeautifulSoup4 and GmailDotEmailGenerator
 --------------------------------------------------------------------
 2. How to Run:
 - Change first & last name in adidas account gen.py